Skip to main content

 The undergraduate coordinator can answer students’ questions regarding major requirements, procedural matters, class enrollment, and the petition process, and give referrals to faculty and other campus resources for specific information.

 Undergraduate student representatives are another important resource for theatre and dance majors.
-The student reps organize quarterly meetings at which students and faculty discuss departmental issues and concerns.
+In conjunction with the director of undergraduate studies and the undergraduate coordinator, the student reps organize quarterly meetings at which students and faculty discuss departmental issues and concerns.

 Programs Abroad